EntTheTree/Webnovel-1/Draft 2.md

 “Honey, wake up”

 “Hmm?”

-I felt my body shake.
+Gale’s body shook as something rustled him.
+What a shame, he had a good dream too.
+A big deer had shown up with magnificent antlers.
+How much money would those fetch for?

 “Gale get up.”

-“What is it?”
-Five more minutes…

-Smack\!
-My face got slapped.
+“What is it…” Five more minutes… Victoria, think about how much those antlers would get.
+That’s at least six or seven gold– Smack\!
+His face got slapped into oblivion waking him up.

 “Galen Nikodemus\!”

 “Wh-what is it?”
+A red handprint pulsed on his face as he took in the situation.
+It was dark, his sword was within arms reach.
+Who was stupid enough to intrude into his home?

 “I can’t find Esther\!”
 Victoria seemed about to cry.

 “What do you mean, isn’t she in bed?”
+His daughter wasn’t the type to move much, even less so after she lost her memories.

 “She isn't\!"
-She was panicking.

-I leapt out of bed, running to my daughters room.
-It was empty.
+His wife told him that even checking all the other rooms, Esther hadn’t been anywhere.
+Leaping out of bed, Gale ran towards his daughter’s room.
+His stomach dropped as it confirmed what his wife had said.

 “Esther\!”
-Victoria ran around, throwing open the other doors, checking whether she was there or not.
+Victoria ran out of the house yelling her daughter’s name in the wind.
+“Where are you\!”
+Having the moonlight reflect on her face, Gale could see her haggard expression.

-“Victoria”, I called out to her.
+“Victoria”, he called out to her.

 “Esther\!
 Please come out\!”
+She searched the nearby bushes, flinging them side to side like finding a needle in a haystack.

 “Victoria\!”
-Shaking her by the shoulders, she finally looked at me.
+He shook her by the shoulders.
+“She’s not here.”

-“She’s not here”

 “What do you mean?”
-She stared blankly.
+With dirty hands and nightgown, she stared at her husband with a blank expression.

 “I can’t sense her with my mana”